illsk1lls/ZipRipper/README.md

 It is possible to change the built in alternate wordlist.
 The included cyclone_hk alternate wordlist is an optional 667MB download, and 2.3GB expanded on disk. **Although the easiest way to use an additional wordlist other than the built in Cyclone alternate, is the Custom wordlist option, which allows you to select a local file.**<br>

 Examples of how to change the built in alternate wordlist;<br>
--For a lightweight variant of the RockYou wordlist(optional 133MB uncompressed<br>
-download, and 133MB on disk) you would change the section at the top of the script to the following<br>
+-For a lightweight variant of the RockYou wordlist(optional 133MB uncompressed download, and 133MB on disk) you would change the section at the top of the script to the following<br>
 ```
 SET WORDLISTNAME="RockYou"
 SET WORDLISTADDR="https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt"
 SET WORDLIST7z=""
 SET WORDLISTTXT="RockYou.txt"
 ```
--For Cyclone.hashesorg.hashkiller.combined wordlist(optional 6.53GB download,<br>
-and 15.02GB expanded on disk) you would change the section at the top of the script to the following<br>
+-For Cyclone.hashesorg.hashkiller.combined wordlist(optional 6.53GB download, and 15.02GB expanded on disk) you would change the section at the top of the script to the following<br>
 ```
 SET WORDLISTNAME="Combined"
 SET WORDLISTADDR="https://download.weakpass.com/wordlists/1927/cyclone.hashesorg.hashkiller.combined.txt.7z"